kennethdsheridan/commandant-rs/README.md

 **iperf3**: A widely-used network performance measurement tool, essential for bandwidth testing.

 **stress-ng**: A tool for stress testing systems, vital for evaluating hardware robustness.
-Advantages of Building in Rust

 ### Engineered in Rust, a decision driven by several key benefits:

+**Multi-Architecture and Multi-Platform | One tool for heterogeneous hardware environments:**

+OneForAll stands out with its exceptional multi-architecture and multi-platform capabilities.
+Designed to be universally adaptable, it is the diagnostic tool for any environment running Linux or macOS.
+This flexibility ensures that OneForAll can operate seamlessly across various systems, making it an incredibly versatile solution for diverse enterprise needs.
+Whether you’re working on traditional x86 architecture or exploring the realms of ARM, OneForAll delivers consistent performance and reliability, reinforcing its status as a go-to tool for comprehensive system diagnostics and performance enhancement.

 **Performance:** Rust provides performance close to low-level languages like C, making it ideal for backend systems where efficiency is paramount.